Shane McMahon: The Alliance (2001–2002)

 In 2001, Shane made his third face run by once again feuding with his father, Vince.
 The feud with Vince was due to the elder McMahon's (kayfabe) affair with Trish Stratus and Vince's spite and demand to divorce Linda McMahon.
-As fate would have it, rival World Championship Wrestling (WCW) was sold to the World Wrestling Federation (WWF) one week before the Father versus Son match at WrestleMania X-Seven.
-In terms of the storyline, Vince demanded that Ted Turner sign the contract at WrestleMania X-Seven.
+As fate would have it, rival World Championship Wrestling (WCW) was sold to the World Wrestling Federation (WWF) one week before the Father versus Son match at WrestleMania X-Seven on April 1.
+In terms of the storyline, Vince demanded that Ted Turner sign the contract at WrestleMania.
 With Vince's ego getting the best of him, Shane was able to seize the opportunity and purchase WCW himself, to the shock of Vince.
-McMahon defeated his father at WrestleMania X-Seven, in a Street Fight.
-At Backlash, McMahon debuted his theme song "Here Comes The Money" and was in a Last Man Standing match against Big Show.
-McMahon performed the Leap of Faith (from the top of the scaffolding), knocking himself and Show out.
+McMahon defeated Vince at WrestleMania in a Street Fight.
+At Backlash on April 29, McMahon debuted his theme song "Here Comes The Money" and was in a Last Man Standing match against Big Show.
+McMahon performed the Leap of Faith (from the top of the scaffolding), knocking himself and Big Show out.
 Test helped McMahon to his feet, causing McMahon to get the victory.

-McMahon then began a feud with Kurt Angle.
-By the King of the Ring, on June 24, McMahon's feud with Angle had culminated.
+McMahon began a feud with Kurt Angle.
+By King of the Ring on June 24, McMahon's feud with Angle had culminated.
 After already participating in two tournament matches that night, Angle wrestled McMahon in a Street Fight.
 After a suplex on the hard floor, Angle was thought to have cracked his tailbone.
 Angle also delivered an overhead belly to belly suplex through the plated glass stage set, but McMahon did not break through on the first attempt, causing him to fall head-first onto the concrete floor.
 After a successful second attempt, Angle was to put him through a second plate back out to the stage and again failed two more times.
 Angle proceeded to bodily hurl him through the plate glass.
 The match also had Shane missing a shooting star press and landing on a trash can, and ended with Angle performing the Angle Slam off the top rope before scoring the victory over a bloodied McMahon.